eerikaausterlitz/hapsal-nation/overview.md

 # State of Hapsal

-The **State of Hapsal** is a unitary parliamentary constitutional monarchy, inspired by Japanese culture and aesthetics.
+The **State of Hapsal** is a unitary parliamentary constitutional monarchy, heavily inspired by Japanese culture and aesthetics.
-It is set in a mid-Cold War era (1960s–1970s) setting.
+It is set in the year **1973**, during a mid-Cold War era of rapid industrialization, technological development, and urban expansion.

 ---